 Overview/Summary: The glucagon-like peptide-1 (GLP-1) receptor agonists, or incretin mimetics, are one of two incretin-based therapies currently available for the management of type 2 diabetes.
-Specifically, exenatide (Bydureon®, Byetta®) and liraglutide (Victoza®) are Food and Drug Administration-approved as adjunct therapy to diet and exercise to improve glycemic control in adults with type 2 diabetes.
-1-3 This medication class was developed to mimic the effects of endogenous GLP-1, a hormone that maintains glucose homeostasis through several different mechanisms.
+Specifically, albiglutide (Tanzeum®), exenatide (Bydureon®, Byetta®), and liraglutide (Victoza®) are Food and Drug Administration-approved as an adjunct therapy to diet and exercise to improve glycemic control in adults with type 2 diabetes.
+1-4 This medication class was developed to mimic the effects of endogenous GLP-1, a hormone that maintains glucose homeostasis through several different mechanisms.
 The incretin mimetics work by stimulating insulin secretion, inhibiting glucagon secretion, improving β cell responsiveness to glucose, delaying gastric emptying, and enhancing satiety.
-In addition, these agents increase insulin secretion from pancreatic β cells in the presence of elevated glucose concentrations.
+In addition, these agents increase insulin secretion from pancreatic $\beta$ cells in the presence of elevated glucose concentrations.
 Therefore, due to the glucose-dependent manner in which the incretin mimetics work, the medication class is associated with a low risk of hypoglycemia compared to other antidiabetic agents.
-4.5 The incretin mimetics are most commonly associated with gastrointestinal-related adverse events, and all agents are associated with the risk of developing pancreatitis.
-Only exenatide extended-release (ER) and liraglutide have boxed warnings regarding the risk of thyroid C-cell tumors.
+5,6 The incretin mimetics are most commonly associated with gastrointestinal-related adverse events, and all agents are associated with the risk of developing pancreatitis.
+Only albiglutide, exenatide extended-release, and liraglutide have boxed warnings regarding the risk of thyroid C-cell tumors.
 The incretin mimetics are available as subcutaneous injections.
-Exenatide (Byetta®) is administered twice-daily, liraglutide (Victoza®) is administered once-daily, and exenatide ER (Bydureon®) is administered once weekly.
-There are currently no generic incretin mimetics available.
+Albiglutide is administered once-weekly, exenatide (Byetta®) is administered twice-daily, liraglutide is administered once-daily, and exenatide extended release (Bydureon®) is administered once-weekly.1-4 There are currently no generic incretin mimetics available.

 Table 1.
-Current Medications Available in Therapeutic Class1-3
+Current Medications Available in Therapeutic Class1-4

-Table 1.
-Culterit Medications Available in Therapeutic Class Generic (Trade Name) Food and Drug Administration Approved Indications Dosage Form/Strength Generic Availability Exenatide (Bydureon [®] , Byetta [®]) Adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus Extended-release injection (Bydureon®): 2 mg/vial Injection (Byetta®): 250 μg/mL† - Liraglutide (Victoza [®]) Adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus Injection: 6 mg/mL‡ -
+Generic (Trade Name) Food and Drug Administration Approved Indications Dosage Form/Strength Generic Availability Albiglutide (Tanzeum ® ) Adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus Injection: 30 mg single-dose pen† 50 mg single-dose pen† - Exenatide (Bydureon ® , Byetta ® ) Adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus Extended-release injection (Bydureon®): 2 mg/vial‡ Injection (Byetta®): 250 μg/mL§ - Liraglutide (Victoza ® ) Adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus Injection: 6 mg/mLll -